-If you are flying into England for the Members’ Weekend, the two easiest airports for Sheffield are Manchester or Doncaster-Sheffield.
-An hourly train service runs from Manchester Airport to Sheffield station operated by Transpennine Express; an hourly X6 bus service runs from Doncaster-Sheffield Airport to Sheffield Interchange operated by Stagecoach.
+If you are flying into England for the Members’ Weekend, the easiest airport for Sheffield is Manchester from where an hourly train service runs to Sheffield station operated by Transpennine Express; Also in our region are Doncaster-Sheffield and East Midlands airports where bus links are available.

 If you are coming by car, there are numerous multi storey car parks in the City Centre, additionally there are a number of park & ride sites on the tram system.
 The “Sheffield Parkway” road links M1 junction 33 directly with the City Centre and also Nunnery Square Park & Ride site.